What is this career path?

 Leadership staff, who work for congressional leaders such as the Speaker of the House.

 The best positions for having an impact are legislative positions on committee staff and leadership staff.
 There are two main ways to get there:

 - Start by working on personal staff, which you can do after college.
 In your first role you’ll probably do administrative work and help constituents.
-After about two years you’ll often be able to move into legislative work.
-As you get more senior you might be able to move on to committee staff or leadership staff.
+After about one to two years you’ll often be able to move into legislative work.
+As you get more senior and have established strong connections with the right individuals, you might be able to move on to committee staff or leadership staff.

 Start by getting experience in a policy area – you could get a master’s or PhD, work in a relevant industry, or work in other parts of government.
 You can then use this experience to get more senior congressional staffer positions.

 You can also combine these two routes by working as a staffer straight after college, then leave to get more policy expertise before coming back at a more senior level.